agrc/metadata-asset-tracking-tool/metadata/water/watersheds_area.md

 ### What does the dataset represent?

-Each polygon in this dataset represents the approximate geographic extent of a particular watershed.
-This allows the data to be dissolved by [HUC level](https://nas.er.usgs.gov/hucs.aspx) to obtain HUC10 and HUC8 boundaries as the boundaries are coincident.
+Each polygon in this dataset represents the approximate geographic extent of a particular watershed area.
+The data can be dissolved by [HUC level](https://nas.er.usgs.gov/hucs.aspx) to obtain HUC10 and HUC8 boundaries as the boundaries are coincident.
 The data contains the attributes from all 3 HUC levels.

 ### How was the dataset created?